 There’s nothing wrong with wanting any of these things.
 But they are broad, general objectives—more like writing dreams.
 Our writing dreams can help to motivate us, but to make them come true, we want to set concrete, realistic goals that we can achieve step by step through our own efforts.

 How do we set goals that can make our writing dreams come true?
-Many people use the SMART approach, which became popular in the business community during the late 1900s.
+Many people use the SMART goal approach, which became popular in the business community during the late 1900s.
 The acronym S.M.A.R.T. made its first-known appearance in 1981 in an article by corporate consultant George T. Doran in Management Review, but it reflects the writings of self-help author Napoleon Hill in the late 1930s.
-SMART offers a checklist of five criteria for creating goals:
+The SMART goal approach offers a checklist of five criteria for creating goals:

 Specific.
 Measurable.
 Achievable.
 Relevant (sometimes listed as Realistic).
 Time-bound.

 What do you want to accomplish?
 What steps will you take to get there?
 Suppose you want to finish a book this year.
 Of course, you must know what type of book you will write and the approximate length.
 List the actions you need to take on a daily, weekly, and monthly basis to achieve that goal.